adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #110 Didn't get as much done as I wanted to.
 Having a hard time motivating to finish this UX Design course.
 But will wrap it up.

 #111 Going to do everything possible to wrap up Week-2 work tomorrow.

+#112 Completed all Week-2.
+Going to do the lectures for Week-4 and start assignment for Week-3